moryhassid/moryhassid/README.md

 - ⚽ I love to watch soccer
 - ✈️ I love to travel to new places on the globe 🌎

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on Python games
-- 🌱 I’m currently learning ...
+- 🌱 I have an engineering degree - industry and management specializing in marketing
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
-- 📫 How to reach me: ...
+- 📫 How to reach me: mory9870@walla.co.il
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...